 In order to service this demand, we have significantly increased the capacity of our system over the previous two fiscal years.
 During the fiscal year ended August 31, 2013, we rehabilitated five of our ECCV wells, and we added approximately 2,500 feet of 8" buried line so that we can deliver water directly to the industry both on and off of the Lowry Range.
 During the fiscal year ended August 31, 2014, we drilled one well on the Lowry Range and two wells on our Sky Ranch property, which added approximately 0.5 million gallons of water per day to our system.
 Additionally, during the fiscal year ended August 31, 2014, we rehabilitated an additional ECCV well and we constructed a 400,000-barrel storage reservoir at our Sky Ranch property.
-During the fiscal year ended August 31, 2015, we added approximately 0.5 million gallons of water per day to our system.
-Additionally, during the fiscal year ended August 31, 2014, we rehabilitated an additional ECCV well and we constructed a 400,000-barrel storage reservoir at our Sky Ranch property.
-During the fiscal year ended August 31, 2015, we added approximately 0.6 mol fiscal year ended August 31, 2015, we added approximately 0.1 million gallons per day.
+During the fiscal year ended August 31, 2015, we added approximately one and half miles of 16" buried line on our Sky Ranch property for future water deliveries to industrial and wholesale customers.
+Collectively our system capacity has been increased to approximately 1.2 million gallons per day.
 At present there are no drilling rigs working the area.
-Historically, when drill rigs were working the area, one well was drilled an fracked approximately every four weeks.
+Historically, when drill rigs were working the area, one well was drilled and fracked approximately every four weeks.
 The amount of water used for each fracked well ranges between 7 and 12 million gallons.
-During fiscal 2015 and 2014, we sold approximately 22.7 are feet and 504.8 are feet, respectively.
+During fiscal 2015 and 2014, we sold approximately 222.7 acre feet and 504.8 acre feet, respectively.
 Monthly water deliveries to the industry are detailed in the following chart.
 As a result of the recent decline in oil prices, drilling has been significantly reduced, and as of the date of this report, we are not selling water to the oil and gas industry.
 We sold water through March 2015 as detailed in the following graph:

 Land Board Royalties - Pursuant to the Rangeview Water Agreements, the Land Board is entitled to royalty payments based on a percentage of revenues earned from water sales that utilize water from the Rangeview Water Supply.
 The calculation of royalties depends on the water source and whether the customer is a public or private entity.
 Royalties were modified in July 2014 pursuant to the terms of the Lease.
-The Land Board does not receive a royalty from watewater services.
+The Land Board does not receive a royalty from waterwater reprises.